Our recruitment process

 We conduct a lot of interviews virtually over MS Teams so have put together some top tips below.

-• Choose the right environment.
+- Choose the right environment.
 Make sure you set up your interview space in a quiet, comfortable place.
-Avoid attending your interview in a public place, and make sure you have good Wi-Fi connection.
+Avoid attending your interview in a public place, and make sure you have a good Wi-Fi connection.

-• Test, test and test again.
-Technology is amazing, but we all know too well it can have difficult moments.
+- Test, test and test again.
+Technology is amazing, however we all know too well it can have difficult moments.
 Try testing the interview system with a friend or family member.
 Make sure to check your camera, microphone and speakers work well.

-• Remember the formalities.
+- Remember the formalities.
 Consider formal office wear - what you would normally wear for a face-to-face interview.
-The temptation may be for more informality, but do remember this is still a vital step to create the right impression.
+The temptation may be to dress more informal however, do remember this is still a vital step in creating the right impression.

 Following your interview

-If you are successful following your interview you will receive a conditional offer.
+If you are successful following your interview, you will receive a conditional offer.
 This offer is subject to employment checks.
-Our team of recruitment experts will advise you through this offer letter what needs to be completed progress you offer to start date.
+Our team of recruitment experts will advise you through the offer letter and what needs to be completed progress you offer to start date.

 Recruitment checks can include an identity check, reference check, DBS check, Occupational Health check and professional registration check (if applicable).